 Our Culture of Philanthropy

-A vibrant culture of philanthropy has sustained our ability to offer excellence in education for more than 75 years.
+A vibrant culture of philanthropy has sustained our ability to offer excellence in education for 80 years.

 The Country Day Fund

 We are fortunate to have widespread support for the school's top giving priority—the Country Day Fund—which benefits every student, in every classroom, every day.
-It's fundamental to the school's operating budget and the reason we are so deeply appreciative of broad participation from our entire Country Day community: parents, alumni, faculty and staff, parents of alumni, grandparents, and friends of the school.
+It is fundamental to the school's operating budget, and we are so deeply appreciative of broad participation from our entire Country Day community: parents, alumni, faculty and staff, parents of alumni, grandparents, and friends of the school.